Tuna fish is loaded with lean protein. It’s no wonder your dog wants some! Is this a safe food or are there reasons to not share?

-You’ll be happy to know that dogs can eat tuna.
-You just don’t want to provide too much sodium – so the canned kind is okay only in moderation.
+You will be happy to know that dogs can eat tuna.
+Just don’t provide too much sodium – so the canned kind is okay only in moderation.

-Tuna is appropriate and even healthy for your pet dog.
-You can serve it either cooked or uncooked, but prepare this fish by removing bones (if need be).
+Tuna is appropriate and even healthy for your dog.
+Serve it either cooked or uncooked, but prepare this fish by removing bones (if need be).

 Can I Give My Dog Tuna Fish?
 Answer: Yes

-It’s a fantastic choice as a special treat and a safer one than salmon.
+It’s a fantastic choice as a special treat and much safer than salmon.

 You can share tuna with your dog.
-It isn’t harmful if you keep the sodium intake as low as possible.
-Tuna fish that’s soaked in oily brine is best avoided.
-Of course, you also don’t want to let a pet pooch go to town on the tuna.
+It isn’t harmful if you keep sodium intake as low as possible.
+Tuna fish that’s soaked in oily brine is to be avoided.
+Of course, you also don’t want to let a buddy go to town on the tuna.
 Ration portions for your dog even though it’s a health food.

 A good compromise is to get a high quality grain-free wild-caught tuna and egg recipe dog food.

 If you sometimes give your dog canned tuna then be sure to provide the kind that’s packed in water.
-Compared to oil, it’s healthier overall and also less in calories.
+Compared to oil, it is healthier overall and also has much less calories.

 Tuna does contain some level of mercury.
 Obviously this is a bad thing, but we don’t think it’s a reason to avoid tuna fish all together.

-Don’t feed this fish to your dog frequently and this is regardless of the mercury content.
-A policy of moderation is your best bet.
+Do not feed this type of fish to your dog too frequently.
+This is regardless of the mercury content.
+A policy of moderation is best.

-In other words, you do not need to concern yourself with the mercury.
-Maintain low tuna rations and your dog will be fine.
+In other words, you do not need to concern yourself with the mercury factor.
+Ration the tuna portions and your dog will be fine.

 Plain tuna without added spices or mayonnaise is recommended.
 Before your toss a four-legged friend your tuna fish sandwich you must know what’s in it.